dviveiros/firebase-gcp/twitter-connector/README.md

 firebasegcp-twitter-connector
 =============================

-//All credits to Fabio Uechi (fuechi@ciandt.com) who created most of the code for Smart Canvas
+All credits to Fabio Uechi (fuechi@ciandt.com) who created most of the code for Smart Canvas

 Twitter Connector for Firebase GCP Demo